How Can I Improve My Mental Health Without Therapy?

 - Declutter and organize living spaces

-- Incorporate natural elements (plants, natural light)
+- Add natural elements like plants and natural light

 - Use calming colors and comfortable textures